Modeling the dynamics of partially wetting droplets on fibers

 Abstract

-We simulate gravity driven dynamics of partially wetting droplets moving along a fibre using the lattice Boltzmann method.
-For the so-called clamshell morphology, we find three possible dynamic regimes upon varying the droplet Bond number and the fibre radius: compact droplet, droplet breakup and droplet oscillation.
+We simulate gravity-driven dynamics of partially wetting droplets moving along a fiber using the lattice Boltzmann method.
+For the so-called clamshell morphology, we find three possible dynamic regimes upon varying the droplet Bond number and the fiber radius: Compact droplet, droplet breakup, and droplet oscillation.
 For small Bond numbers, in the compact droplet regime, the droplet reaches a steady state and its velocity scales linearly with the driving body force.
-A similar scaling law can also be observed for the barrel morphology.
+We find two scaling laws depending on whether the droplet size is smaller or larger compared to the fiber radius.
+In addition, we further identify a scaling law applicable for the barrel morphology.
 For higher Bond numbers, in the droplet breakup regime, satellite droplets are formed trailing the initial moving droplet.
-We f ind such droplet satellite formation is easier with increasing fibre curvature (smaller fibre radius).
-Finally, in the droplet oscillation regime, favoured in the mid-range of fibre radius, the droplet shape periodically extends and contracts along the fibre.
+We find such droplet satellite formation is easier with increasing fiber curvature (smaller fiber radius).
+Finally, in the droplet oscillation regime, favored in the midrange of fiber radius, the droplet shape periodically extends and contracts along the fiber.

 Original languageEnglish